 2. Identify Key Insights

 The next thing to do is identify a set of key insights your sales team needs to focus on.
 Depending on the objectives you have set, you may need to collect various insights.
-These could be customers’ personal data, feedback, calculate NPS, gather market trends and so on.
+These could be customers’ personal data, feedback, calculating NPS, gathering market trends, and so on.

 Tell your sales team what they should be emphasizing in their interactions with customers and prospects.